T. Y. Hilton: Personal life

 Hilton and his wife are parents to a daughter.
-In addition, Hilton has a son.
+In addition, Hilton has 2 sons, Eugene Hilton Jr, a wide receiver at Wisconsin, and Ty Hilton.
 Hilton, whose given name is Eugene, explained how he became known as T. Y.: "My daddy’s name is Tyrone, so ever since I was little, everyone has just used the first two letters of that."